fly-apps/bumblebee-model-harness/README.md

   serving_fn: fn -> Harness.Llama2Chat.serving() end},
 ```

 In this example, the `serving_name` of `Llama2ChatModel` is the name of the serving to address in the client application.
+Name it whatever you like!
+It is the name used in the client when calling using the serving.
 In the client, it looks like this:

 ```elixir
 Nx.Serving.batched_run(Llama2ChatModel, "Say hello.")